History and sights

 The city's most important monument is the Cathedral of St. Mary Assumptae, considered one of the finest examples of Gothic architecture in Italy.
 Its façade, decorated with mosaics and reliefs, will captivate every visitor.
 The interior of the cathedral hides treasures such as the famous fresco cycle "The Last Judgement" by the masters of the Renaissance.

-In the heart of the medieval town of Orvieto there is also a unique technical and architectural gem - Pozzo di San Patrizio.it is a fascinating 53-metre deep well system that was built in the 16th century by order of Pope Clement VII, who took refuge here from the dangers of the Sacco di Roma.
+In the heart of the medieval town of Orvieto, there is also a unique technical and architectural gem - Pozzo di San Patrizio.it is a fascinating 53-metre deep well system that was built in the 16th century by order of Pope Clement VII, who took refuge here from the dangers of the Sacco di Roma.
 The well was designed to supply the city with water in the event of a siege, and its design is exceptional.the well is unique because of its double spiral staircase, which allowed water carriers to ascend and descend without meeting each other.
 This masterful engineering project by Antonio da Sangallo il Giovane is appealing not only for its historical function, but also as a symbol of human ingenuity and determination to overcome natural obstacles.

 narrow streets and local atmosphere

 Orvieto is not just about historical monuments.
 Walking through the narrow streets lined with medieval houses and shops is an unforgettable experience.
-The local markets and craft shops offer a wide selection of souvenirs, from pottery to traditional Etruscan jewellery.
+The local markets and craft shops offer a wide selection of souvenirs, from ceramics to traditional Etruscan jewellery.

 When visiting Orvieto, don't miss the Torre del Moro, a 47-metre-high tower that offers spectacular views of the surrounding countryside and picturesque vineyards.
 At the top of the tower you can enjoy a panoramic view of the whole area, including the nearby Lake Bolsena.